Caradt

 ‘People are the product of their relationships with their environment.
 It’s important to understand how technological developments influence these relationships.’

-Michel van Dartel is Research Professor Situated Art and Design at the Avans Centre of Applied Research for Art, Design and Technology (Caradt) and Director of V2_Lab for the Unstable Media.
+Michel van Dartel is Research Professor Situated Art, Design and Technology at the Avans Centre of Applied Research for Art, Design and Technology (CARADT) and was affiliated with V2_Lab for the Unstable Mediaarrow between 2005-2024.
+He holds an MSc in cognitive psychology and a PhD in artificial intelligence.

 Michel van Dartel arrow